Trungkien2022001/kien-nguyen-support/README.md

     ],
     service: 'hotel',
     environment: 'PRODUCTION',
-    failSilently: true  // Continue if some channels fail })
+    failSilently: true,  // Continue if some channels fail
+    healthCheck: true    // 🏥 NEW: Send hello message to test all channels })

 // Send alerts using logger-style methods